[email protected] 📍 Chicago, IL

 5. How much is paid at close versus tied to an earnout?

 Earnouts require careful scrutiny.
-What are the targets?
+Specifically, what are the targets?
 Who controls the inputs?
 What happens if new management makes decisions that hurt performance?
 Understand exactly how much of your “total consideration” you will actually receive, under what conditions, and by when.
+The complete acquisition guide walks through earnouts and nine other deal terms in plain English.

 6. Do you have references from other sellers?

-Any serious buyer who has completed prior acquisitions should provide references.
+Any serious buyer who has completed prior acquisitions should be able to provide references.
 Call them.
 Ask hard questions: Did they close when they said they would?
 Did they honor commitments?
 Did the integration go as presented?
+Above all, talking to other sellers is the single best way to validate claims.

 Before you enter any buyer conversation, you should know what your business is actually worth.
 Not because you need to negotiate hard — but because knowing your number gives you the confidence to evaluate offers clearly, ask the right questions, and walk away from the wrong ones.